I-1-2-16.Fee Agreements — Subsequent Application Is Filed While Request for Review Is Pending at the Appeals Council

 When deciding whether exceptions to the fee agreement process apply, SSA will consider any representative appointed in connection with the prior or subsequent application to have been an appointed representative in the claim.

-SSA will approve no more than one fee agreement in the one claim and will authorize a maximum fee not to exceed the lesser of 25 percent of past-due benefits or the specified dollar amount established pursuant to section 206(a)(2)(A)(ii)(II) of the Social Security Act (Act) (or a lesser cap specified in the fee agreement) for representative services provided in both applications (unless the fee is increased on administrative review).
+SSA will approve no more than one fee agreement in the claim and will authorize a maximum fee not to exceed the lesser of 25 percent of past-due benefits or the specified dollar amount established pursuant to section 206(a)(2)(A)(ii)(II) of the Social Security Act (Act) (see HALLEX I-1-2-12 A.3.), or a lesser cap specified in the fee agreement, for representative services provided in both applications, unless the fee is increased on administrative review.

-A representative who is dissatisfied with the fee authorized in a prior/subsequent application case may request administrative review.
-In such a case, SSA will find good cause for the late filing of a request for administrative review when either of the following situations exists:
+Examples of when SSA will find good cause for the late filing of a request for administrative review of the fee amount include the following situations:

 SSA authorized an amount equal to the statutory cap (or a lesser cap specified in the agreement) in connection with the subsequent application;